Dash-Industry-Forum/codem-isoboxer/README.md

 ## Description

 Codem-isoboxer is a small browser-based MPEG-4 (ISOBMFF) parser.
 It is meant to be small, fast and efficient.
-A typical use-case would be inclusion in a new player framework (for emerging standards such as MPEG-DASH which rely on ISOBMFF for most situations) or to extract metadata from MPEG-4 files.
+A typical use-case would be inclusion in a new player framework (for emerging standards such as MPEG-DASH which rely on ISOBMFF for most situations) or to extract metadata from MPEG-4 files:

+* Parsing `emsg` boxes for in-band events;
+* Parsing `mdat` boxes for extracting subtitles;
+* Validating ISOBMFF segments before playing them;
+* [etc.]

 Currently a limited set of ISOBMFF boxes is supported (alphabetically):